Last updated 9th January 2023

 Click below and you will be taken to the document on Issuu where the best way to view is to click either 'larger view' or 'full screen' and follow the arrows at right to travel through the document.

-The Church Times recently published notification of the Vacancy in the See of Blackburn.
+The Church Times published notification of the Vacancy in the See of Blackburn.

-Anyone wishing to comment on the needs of the Diocese or the wider church, or who wished to propose candidates, was invited to write before June 12, and via email, to:
+Anyone who wished to comment on the needs of the Diocese or the wider church, or who wished to propose candidates, was invited to write before June 12, 2022 and via email, to:

 Please continue to keep this discernment process for our next Bishop of Blackburn in your prayers and particulary using this prayer ...